menga-team/metris/README.md

 # Installation

-> The following steps will get Metris running on your Ubuntu machine:
+> The following steps will get Metris running on your Ubuntu machine (since the game is GUI based, it is recommended to run it on a desktop
+> environment).:

 1. **Install Java and Git and Maven:**
    ```bash